Benjoband/FIT-projects/README.md

-# 🏛️ BUT FIT Projects
+# BUT FIT Projects

+## About
+This repository contains most of the projects I made during my studies at FIT BUT and feel proud about.
+They cover many different languages and application all summarized below.
+Some team projects are not yet posted as I did not get permission from my teammates yet.
+Some team projects are already posted and marked as team projects and teammates are tagged.

+- **Languages:** C, C++, Python, PHP, Haskell, Prolog, JavaScript, HTML/CSS
+- **Frameworks & Tools:** Laravel, MPI, OpenMP, SFML, SIMLIB, ESP-IDF
+- **Concepts:** Web development, embedded systems, machine learning, parallel computing, neural networks, data analysis, simulation, compiler design

+## 📆 Timeline
+- **BIT (Bachelor):** 2021 – 2024
+- **MIT (Master):** 2024 – present

 ## Structure
+Each entry includes the project name, short description, programming languages used, and the score received.

 - **BIT** – Bachelor of Information Technology
-  - 6 semesters, first 2 are missing because data is not available for download any more, because of stopped support for old faculty system WIS
+  - six semesters, first two are missing because data is not available for download any more, because of stopped support for old faculty system WIS, 3rd and 4th not yet published
 - **MIT** – Master of Information Technology
-  - 4 semesters (probably)
+  - four semesters, first one already complete with all programming projects, second one will be filled after the end of the semester

+---
+## Notable projects
+ - IMS - SHO Logistics Model – Distribution/Transport of Goods and Materials
+ - FYO - Fiber Optics
+ - TOI - Analysis of time series data

 ---
 ## Semesters Overview

 ### BIT-S4 – Bachelor, Semester 4